How do secured loans work? Types & what to know about default

 Pros

-• Easier qualifying standards.
-You can get a secured loan with lower credit scores or less income.
+- Easier qualifying standards: You can get a secured loan with lower credit scores or less income.

-• Lower average rates.
-Lenders typically offer lower rates for secured loans than unsecured ones.
+- Lower average rates: Lenders typically offer lower rates for secured loans than unsecured ones.

 Cons

-• Risk of losing your asset.
-Lenders can collect on an unpaid secured loan by seizing the asset you offered as collateral.
+- Risk of losing your asset: Lenders can collect on an unpaid secured loan by seizing the asset you offered as collateral.

-Secured loan vs. unsecured loan
+Secured loans vs. unsecured loans

-If you’re trying to decide between a secured versus an unsecured loan, it’s helpful to understand how each works.
+If you’re trying to decide between a secured or unsecured loan, it’s helpful to understand how each works.
 Choosing one or the other often comes down to how much you need to borrow, what you need the money for, how quickly you need it and whether you meet the qualifying requirements.

 Secured loan benefits

-• You can borrow more.
-Because secured loans are tied to the value of the asset you put up as collateral, lenders often allow you to borrow larger loan amounts.
+- Larger loan amounts: Because secured loans are tied to the value of the asset you put up as collateral, lenders often allow you to borrow larger loan amounts.
 Unsecured lenders typically limit loan amounts to $50,000 or less.

 Unsecured loan benefits